tradingkey.logo

 • Microsoft Corporation

-• Options: Investors can also trade options on the NASDAQ Composite or its ETFs, which provide the right, but not the obligation, to buy or sell the index or ETF at a specified price within a certain timeframe.
+• Options : Investors can also trade options linked to the index or its ETFs.
+These give you the right — but not the obligation — to buy or sell the index or ETF at a set price before a specific date.

 Disclaimer: The content of this article solely represents the author's personal opinions and does not reflect the official stance of Tradingkey.
 It should not be considered as investment advice.
 The article is intended for reference purposes only, and readers should not base any investment decisions solely on its content.
 Tradingkey bears no responsibility for any trading outcomes resulting from reliance on this article.
 Furthermore, Tradingkey cannot guarantee the accuracy of the article's content.
 Before making any investment decisions, it is advisable to consult an independent financial advisor to fully understand the associated risks.